 From Sanssouci to Paris

 Although the Eiffel Tower was an eye-opener, it's not my favorite Parisian landmark.
 The Arc de Triomphe, built between 1806-1836, captivates with its clear form and imposing sculptures.
-Monumental, powerful - and adornment of the dreaded roundabout in the northwest of the city.
+He also put me on the pun “Gate to Paris“, this adornment of the dreaded roundabout in the northwest of the city.
 Forget everything you know about traffic rules ...

 Even if it is often jam-packed: I like taking the Metro.
 The agility with which one comes forward, the fluctuation, the co-flow in the “belly of Paris“, best with a great song on the headphones ...
 Especially on the bridges over the Seine and the elevated railway sections with their great view!